Fifi Box

 Fiona Box is an Australian radio broadcaster, television presenter and actress.

 Career

+Radio

 Box's early career was spent in regional Australia working at stations 2MC/ROXFM Port Macquarie, 3TR Traralgon and 3GG Warragul.

+Between 2003 and 2008 Box co-hosted The Shebang; a radio show broadcast weekday mornings from 6 am to 9 am AEST in Sydney, Australia, on Triple M. It was hosted by Box and Marty Sheargold with Anthony Maroon as the show anchor.